bixb922/viper-examples/README.md

 The MicroPython tests for viper have some examples, see all cases prefixed by "viper_": https://github.com/micropython/micropython/tree/master/tests/micropython

 Test code in this repository:
-* classes.py viper decorator in the context of classes
+* classes.py: viper decorator in the context of classes
-* example.py the examples here
+* example.py: the examples here
-* global_nonlocal.py tests of viper for global and nonlocal variables
+* global_nonlocal.py: tests of viper for global and nonlocal variables
-* int_uint_test.py tests of int/uint behaviour
+* int_uint_test.py: tests of int/uint behaviour
-* integer_expressions.py viper and builtins.int integer expressions
+* integer_expressions.py: viper and builtins.int integer expressions
-* odd_addresses.py my ESP32-S3 crashes with this script
+* odd_addresses.py: my ESP32-S3 crashes with this script
-* testviper.py Many tests
+* testviper.py: Many tests
-* tuples_and-lists.py viper ints in tuples and lists
+* tuples_and_lists.py: viper ints in tuples and lists
-* viper_native.py Comparison of times between viper and undecorated.
+* viper_native.py: Comparison of times between viper and undecorated.
 Call function overhead.
+* more_examples/fft_int.py: a integer FFT (Fast Fourier Transform), with von Hann windowing, in viper code
+* more_examples/autocorrelation.py: autocorrelation noise reduction algorithm, implemented in viper code

 # Copyright notice
-(c) Copyright Hermann Paul von Borries
+This document is (c) Copyright Hermann Paul von Borries.

+The Python code in this repository is copyright (c) Hermann Paul von Borries, available under MIT License